 Custom-make your own by hand

 Making your own templates is also an option.
 You need a sheet of clear plastic, an X-Acto knife, and a cutting mat.
 Position the plastic sheet over the design you want, and cut it out by tracing the lines with the blade.
-Again, for those of you lucky enough to be living in Portland, Oregon area, Fabric Depot has a great supply of DIY stenciling products.
-If not, check your local craft store.

 The key to cutting out your stencil is to be patient.
 Just relax and go slowly.